-The theme of Women’s History Month 2020 is “Valiant Women of the Vote,” honoring those who fought for suffrage rights for women.
+The theme of Women’s History Month 2021 is “Choose to Challenge,” acknowledging that while we’ve made significant progress to advance women’s rights, there’s still problems we need to challenge.
 If you don’t know the history of women’s rights, now’s a perfect time to learn!

 2. Be aware of issues women still face today.

 Although women have made progress, there are still areas where women face obstacles because of their gender.
 For example, women still earn less on average than men, carry the majority of household and childcare responsibilities, face workplace stigmas and double standards, and are under-represented in leadership, STEM careers, and politics.
 Plus, there’s domestic violence, sexual harassment, trafficking, and rape culture.
 Oh, and hiring bias, harmful beauty standards, and the pink tax.
 Do we need to go on?

 3. Download the Feminist Activist Toolkit.